 - Koscielec - 2155m.
 There are amazing views from the top, but it’s better not to hike there when it’s raining.
-The trail consists of rocks which are smooth and steep at some points and get very slippery during rainy weather.
+The trail consists of rocks that are smooth and steep at some points and get very slippery during rainy weather.

 - Swinica - 2301m.
 Secured with chains, many exposure points close to the peak.
-Very satisfying ascend, but only for those with mountain experience.
+Very satisfying to ascend, but only for those with mountain experience.

 There are 8 mountain hostels in Tatras.
 They are very popular among hikers and tend to get crowded.
 Booking a room several months in advance is a must.

 The main tourist resort in the Tatra mountains is Zakopane.
 Besides hiking trails, it offers loads of other tourist attractions.
 Not surprisingly, Zakopane is very popular, so it’s best to book accommodation as early as possible before your trip.

 Make sure you read all helpful articles.
 You find them grouped them into three categories, Basic, Routes & Maps and Advanced.